-When I tried to understand all this, it was oppressive to me (Psalms 37:16)
+When I tried to understand all this, it was oppressive to me (Psalm 37:16)

 Till I entered the sanctuary of God; then I understood their final destiny.
-(Psalms 37:17)
+(Psalm 37:17)

 When you think about it, most of us really do not know that is good for our country.
 We may think we do, but do we actually?
 That being the case, wouldn’t it be wise to tell Jesus what we would like, and then finish our prayer with, “Your will be done”?

 Then you will have perfect peace no matter who wins the election.